 To place bet the Super Bowl at a Colorado sportsbook, you have to be physically within the state and 21 years or older.
 You do not have to be a CO resident.

 Colorado attracts a lot of betting action, with four major sports franchises in the state.
-Alongside the Broncos, there’s the Denver Nuggets in the NBA, the Colorado Avalanche in the NHL, and the Colorado Rockies in MLB.
+Alongside the Broncos, there’s Denver Nuggets odds for NBA, you can bet on the Colorado Avalanche for NHL, and make baseball bets with the latest Colorado Rockies odds.

 It’s a good time for football fans in Colorado, with the opportunity to place wagers on the most significant event in sports.